Gekkos/Web-Programming---Lectures-and-Materials/summer2013/README.md

 * [A good list of differences between Java and PHP OOP](http://stackoverflow.com/questions/411254/what-are-the-differences-between-php-and-java)
 * [PHP OOP For Beginners](http://net.tutsplus.com/tutorials/php/object-oriented-php-for-beginners/)
 * [PHP OOP Documentation - A great reference guide](http://php.net/manual/en/language.oop5.php)

+## 6. Introduction to SQL

+No additional materials here.
+If you think you can add interesting stuff - do a pull request !